+This good-looking, sweet, yet somewhat tart fruit, is delicious, nutritious, and healthy for you.
 You love gardening and you love apricots.
 And, growing apricot trees is easy.
-So, why not grow an apricot tree or two right in your backyard!?
+So, why not grow an apricot tree right in your backyard!?
+Even if your yard is small, there are dwarf varieties of this tree that only grow up to 10 feet tall.

 Plant Hardiness Zones: 4 – 8.

-Apricot trees are grown from seed… the “Stone” inside of the fruit.
+Apricot trees are grown from seed.
+This is the “stone” or “kernel” inside of the fruit.
 It takes three or four years to go from the seedling stage to a fruit-producing tree.
 Like other fruit trees, most people don’t want to wait that long.
 Rather, home growers turn to garden nurseries to purchase young trees that can be transplanted in your backyard.
 The trees at your local nursery are a couple of years old.
 A small, nursery-bought Apricot tree will still need to grow another two years, before producing the first crop of fruit.

 Important: Apricot fruit grows on second-year wood.
 So, keep this in mind, when pruning your tree, especially in its early life.